Garibaldi

 Creative Writing and Translations

-• Artist’s salary for three months in the summer of 2020 to work on his autobiography, “The Dream Dwells”, a work in progress; publication is scheduled for 2022.
+- Artist’s salary for three months in 2020 to work on his autobiography, „The Dream Dwells“, a work in process.

-• A grant from the Writers’ Fund of the The Writer’s Union of Iceland, in spring 2019, to complete smávinir fagrir foldarskart (beautiful tiny friends, ornaments of the earth), a book of poetry, published in November 2019.
+- A grant from the Writers’ Fund of the The Writer’s Union of Iceland, in 2019, to complete smávinir fagrir foldarskart (beautiful tiny friends, ornaments of the earth), a book of poetry, published in November 2019.

 Research and Studies